larsenjohn/herebyaccident/_posts/2016-09-29-js-hair-pulling.md

 # JS Hair Pulling #

 Didn't think it would take me this long to make this page.
 I would think it would be a mile long by now.
-I am bald though, so that should be an indicator about this.
+I am bald though, so that should be an indicator.

 <hr class="rule">
 ***